Ao-chan Can't Study!: Characters

-Ao is a high school girl who tries not to associate with any of her classmates, especially boys, because her father is an erotic novelist.
+A high school girl who tries not to associate with any of her classmates, especially boys, because her father is an erotic novelist.
 She is a top student, and aspires to someday live far away.
 She has a negative view of boys and sex, thinking they are all perverts and wolves, even though she has boys often flirting with her due to her beauty.
 That is until Takumi Kijima, who is in love with her, wanted to be friends with her, leaving her baffled and emotionally confused.
 Ao cannot seem to avoid him and often gets into embarrassing situations with Takumi.
 Although she is initially annoyed and disturbed by Takumi's romantic advances towards her, she later develops feelings for him and becomes his girlfriend.